DormantLogician/equal-language-concept/doc/Operation.md

 If left-hand side of application is an instance of right-hand side, evaluates to left-hand side, otherwise raises a contradiction.

-Applications can only be used in test contexts - for assertions in tests.
+Applications can only be used in test contexts - used for assertions in tests.

 #### 1.3 Sum
     'a + 'b